has a rating of 4.8 stars

 Hazard!™ reflective labels.

-XS size option (approx. women's small).
+XS size option (approx. women's small), and XXL size option.

 Waterproofness: 23,000 mm hydrostatic head with durable water-repellent finish.

 Specifically developed for high aerobic activities, HydroFoil™ Plus combines a lightweight ripstop nylon shell with a composite membrane that is completely waterproof, totally windproof and extremely breathable.
 The outer fabric is the latest new-generation Pertex® Shield+ membrane.
 It is more than twice as breathable as most other quality waterproof-breathable fabrics, and has a small amount of stretch allowing a closer fit.
 The outer fabric is treated with a durable water repellent finish that encourages rain to bead up and roll off, while there is a lightweight tricot mesh on the inside for greater durability and improved moisture dispersion.

 Waterproofness: 23,000mm hydrostatic head with durable water-repellent finish on face fabric.

 Night travel is a spooky experience.
 Many Ground Effect garments feature our Hazard!™ reflective logo and piping to help remind traffic that we're on the road too.